raspberrypilearning/3D-scene/en/step_5.md

 Once you have your `layers`{:class="block3looks"} set up, use the `Go [backward v] (1) layers`{:class="block3looks"} or `Go [forward v] (1) layers`{:class="block3looks"} to change whether your sprites are behind or in front!
 --- /task ---

-You can also use the  `layer`{:class="block3looks"} blocks while your code is running, to  automatically change the order of sprites and create the illusion of depth.
+You can also use the  `layer`{:class="block3looks"} blocks in your scripts, to  dynamically change the order of sprites and create the illusion of depth while your code is running.

 --- no-print ---
 Click the green flag on the project below and notice how the cat goes behind one tree, but in front of another: